 - If they only had half an hour to spare and had both reading and programming to do.
 Even though the programming task might be more urgent, it would not be possible for them to do it in half an hour.
-Therefore, it would be appropriate if the tool knew that and selected the reading for them to do. - A reasonable amount of time is required in order for them to be fully engaged in their work.
-For example, they would accomplish more in one session lasting one hour than two sessions lasting half an hour each.
-If the framework could suggest useful materials for longer periods of time rather than shorter periods of time that would be useful.
-Similarly a summary could be selected for students who only had ten minutes prior to a lecture.
-If they had more time, they could read more. - Some participants would like to finish the whole topic at once, rather than being interrupted half way through.
-Thus, given that they knew how much time they had available, the level of detail and the conciseness would be dependent on the time available.
+Therefore, it would be appropriate if the tool knew that and selected the reading for them to do. - A reasonable amount of time is required in order for them to be fully engaged in their

-Additional noted disadvantages of the overall learning material recommendation include missed opportunity of learning and distrust.
+Noteworthy: Additional noted disadvantages of the overall learning material recommendation include missed opportunity of learning and distrust.

-Missed opportunity of learning-Some participants noted that sometimes it was the act of looking for something that helped them to learn.
+Missed Opportunity of learning - Some participants noted that sometimes it was the act of looking for something that helped them to learn.
 For example, they may not possibly have known about certain materials if they only used materials which they were given.
 Some participants insisted that they would want to find or make the materials themselves.
 For example, one participant noted that they would need to draw their own spider maps to obtain their understanding on a topic and would not be satisfied with any that had been reproduced.
 Another participant noted that it would be useful to be able to see everything and in all different directions and did not like systems which could possibly limit their potential.

-Distrust of using such an application- Some participants noted that they did not think that a tool could suggest materials that would be suitable for them and/or what they would be looking for.
+Distrust of using such an application - Some participants noted that they did not think that a tool could suggest materials that would be suitable for them and/or what they would be looking for.
 For example, would an accurate representation of their learning styles and knowledge levels be obtained?
-In particular, one student noted that there may not be a knowledge level for fields such as social sciences, perhaps only more for factual topics such as sciences.
-Some participants noted that finding learning materials themselves would take less effort, rather than having to go through a program that they may not understand.
-Some participants noted that learning preferences might be difficult to identify, and they were also subject to change and could be different for different activities that they were performing.
-They noted that it might be initially that they wanted materials (such as some examples) then later something else, but they would like to be the ones who chose, and not be passive recipients, or forced into a specific way of doing things.
-It might be useful for initially suggesting the first materials at the beginning but then they would like to see the broad range of things to choose from.
+Particularly, one student noted that they may not be a knowledge level for fields such as social sciences, perhaps only more for factual topics such as sciences.
+Some participants noted that they may rather find learning materials themselves as they find that more effortless, rather than having to go through a program that they may not understand.
+Some participants noted that learning preferences might be difficult to identify.
+The application might not be able to identify them correctly and they were also subject to change and could be different for different activities that they were performing.
+They noted that it might be initially that they wanted materials (such as some examples) then later something else, but they would like to be the ones who chose, and not be passively given to them, or forced into a specific way of doing things.
+It might be useful for initially suggest the first materials at the beginning but then they would like to see the broad range of things to choose from.
 They noted that the application should still allow users the option of doing things manually.
 Some students commented that they would not pay for the tool even if they thought it would be useful.

-Interpretation of Data
+4.6 Interpretation of the Data Results

-Our data was interpreted to answer our three research questions presented in the introduction.
+Our data results are interpreted to answer our three research questions presented in section 1.